The most highly rated home inspection company in Minnesota.

 throughout the Twin Cities area,

 Why choose Structure Tech

-We also have some of the most delighted home inspection customers in Minnesota; we have plenty of feedback from customers in the Client Testimonials section of our web site, but of course, we have complete control over what goes there.
+Not only are we the most highly rated, but we also have some of the most delighted home inspection customers in Minnesota; we have plenty of feedback from customers in the Client Testimonials section of our web site, but of course, we have complete control over what goes there.
 For more convincing evidence, please check out the public reviews that we have no control over on Google Plus, Yelp, and Angie’s List.
 There is no other home inspection company in Minnesota that compares.

 To see what makes us different from our competition, please view a sample inspection report, read about our inspectors on the About Us page, or check out Reuben’s Home Inspection Blog, which is updated weekly.

 We also guarantee our work; if you’re not happy with your inspection, you don’t pay us.
 No fine print.
 We offer this because we’re so confident in our service.

 Concealed damage was the focus of last week's blog post, and that's what I'll be talking about this week, as well as stinky bees. [...]read more

 You might think that as a home inspector I have some kind of special immunity to house problems and concealed damage, but I don't.[...]read more